faizann24/toxnic/README.md

 | &boxvr;&nbsp; vocabs.js | Vocabulary file for the deep learning model.
 It contains mapping from words to ids.

 ## How it works
-Toxnic encompasses a deep learning convolutional neural network model that is trained on a large [toxic content classification](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) data set for classifying textual content into toxic/non-toxic categories.
+Toxnic encompasses a deep learning convolutional neural network (CNN) model that is trained on a large [toxic content classification](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) data set for classifying textual content into toxic/non-toxic categories.
 The model achieves an accuracy of 93% on the held out test set.

+#### 1. Deep Learning Model
+Using the [toxic content](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) data set, a simple CNN model is trained for text classification.
+It contains two convolutional layers followed by a max pooling layer which is finally used with 2 dense layers for classification.
+The vocabulary for the model is created by removing all words that appear less than 10 times in the data set.
+This gives us a set of almost 2k words in the vocabulary which are given in vocab.js.
+The pre-trained models are hosted on faizanahmad.tech.